shilpahegdeh14/NYC-TLC-Dataset-ETL-Data-Pipeline/README.md

 # NYC Yellow Taxi Trip Data: ETL with Apache Spark

-This repository demonstrates how to process the NYC TLC Yellow Taxi Trip Records dataset using cloud-based services (Apache Spark within Azure Databricks).
-The project focuses on leveraging Spark's capabilities to efficiently handle and clean large-scale datasets.
-The cleaned data is then stored back into Azure Blob Storage.
+This repository demonstrates processing of NYC TLC Yellow Taxi Trip Records dataset using cloud-based services (Apache Spark within Azure Databricks).
+The aim of this project is to showcase the scalability of the work using cloud-based services.
+The project utilizes the Spark's data processing and computing capabilities to efficiently handle and clean large-scale datasets.
+The cleaned data is then stored back into Azure Blob Storage for availability and durability.

 ## Overview